Bangguo8888/Income-Prediction--Find-the-Donators/README.md

 The data is in rawData.Rdata file, or it can be downloaded from https://archive.ics.uci.edu/ml/datasets/Adult

 **Procedures:**
+* Data description
 *	Data cleaning and validation
-* Data description
 *	Outlier and missing value detection
-* feature selection
+* feature transformation and feature selection
 *	Model fitting : **C4.5**, **Random Forest**, **SVM**
 * Classification prediction
 * Results comparisons and visualization